 I am grateful for the work of Rod and Robin Deutschmann for introducing me to their work in off-camera macro and close up photography.
 There is something magical when blossoms offer a glimpse into the world that few ever see.
 Their approach of using the camera, off-camera flash and soft boxes produces rare and unique results.
 It’s how you use the light, where you place it, ending in creating incredible shadows and textures.
 The Deutschmann’s remind me that I’m not just shooting pretty pictures of little things.
 This form of Fine Art Photography, “Is not about capturing how something looks, it’s about sharing with others how it made me feel”, while capturing the intimate personality of flowers.

 Images from my website are available as limited editions fine art prints having a set number of 30 or 50 reproductions.
 When the edition becomes sold out additional prints will not be reproduced.
-Each print will be numbered, hand signed in pencil and will come with a certificate of authenticity.
+Each print will be numbered, hand signed in fine art photography style.

 Prints are made utilizing the Epson 9900 printer together with archival ink.
 This combination along with Epsom Ultra Premium Pro luster photo paper printed from specialized software results in museum quality standards with a life expectancy exceeding 150 years.
 This process provides exact details required by my fine art photography.

 All limited editions are brought to fruition at the Palm Beach Photographic Center professional print lab.
-Print sizes are approximately 12×16 which is related to the image size.
+Print sizes are custom made to exceed your satisfaction which is related to the image size.
 All prints are matted and backed on acid fast foam core unframed.
 This ensures your creations will be undamaged through mailing.

-All prints are made only at the time of purchase, therefore please allow up to three weeks for delivery.
+All prints are made only at the time of purchase, therefore please allow up to four weeks for delivery.